-Welcome to the age of ChatGPT: an overview of 15 generative AI writing tools
+An overview of 14 generative AI writing tools

 No, this wasn’t written by an AI, but you’d be forgiven for wondering.
-When OpenAI released ChatGPT to much fanfare in November 2022, they changed the technological landscape forever — and brought generative artificial intelligence (AI) to the forefront of our collective consciousness.
+When OpenAI released ChatGPT to much fanfare in November 2022, it changed the tech landscape forever, and brought generative AI to the forefront of our collective consciousness.

 What do the BBC, Tripadvisor, and Penguin have in common?